-Policy OS-15.2 Protect and Restore Open Space: During the development review process, protect and restore open space areas such as wildlife habitats, view corridors, coastal areas, and watercourses as open and natural.
+Policy OS-15.2- Protect and Restore Open Space: During the development review process, protect and restore open space areas such as wildlife habitats, view corridors, coastal areas, and watercourses as open and natural.

-Program OS-15.2.1: Require that projects on parcels five acres or larger requesting a rezoning to a higher density include dedications for open space or parkland.
+Program OS-15.2.1: Require that projects on parcels 5five acres or larger, requesting a rezoning to a higher density, include dedications for open space or parkland as needed.

-Program OS-15.2.2: Maintain an inventory of vacant parcels that could potentially be purchased and developed as public open space (parks, community gardens, trails, etc.)
+Program OS-15.2.2: Maintain an inventory of vacant parcels that could potentially be purchased and developed as public open space-(parks, community gardens, trails, etc.)

-Policy OS-15.3 Trails in Open Space: Wherever feasible, plan and construct trails through the greenbelts and open space that connect to the City's trail system and that of Mendocino Coast Recreation Park District (MCRPD) and those of State Parks.
+Policy OS-15.3 Trails in Open Space: Wherever feasible, plan and construct trails through the greenbelts and open space that connect to the City's trail system and that of Mendocino Coast Recreation Park District (MCRPD) as defined in its Master Plan and those of State Parks.